funmaker/iosplit/README.md

 - Readline fires 'close' event if using fallback.
 - iosplit.stop() is called

-This events indicates that no more 'line' events will fire, until IOSplit instance is restarted.
+This event indicates that no more 'line' events will fire, until IOSplit instance is restarted.

 ***Note**: If IOSplit instance is using fallback, it will not be able to receive any more input once received EOT.
 Even after restart.*

 ### event 'log'

-Fires on adding new log.
+Fires when adding a new log.
 Provided string contains formatted log entry.

 ### event 'start'